cobianzo/coco-visualtransition/README.md

 - Create an horizontal line, from 0 to 100 in the x axis.
 - Copy and paste the shape in your VSCode editor.
 - Retrieve the value inside of d="".
 The fist vertex must be an 'L', not an 'M', and start by 0 for the x.
-- Better if the right edge x arrives to 120, so it compensate that the mask has negative x boundaries.
+- Better if the right edge x arrives to 120, so it compensates that the mask has negative x boundaries.
 - Copy the path points into the key 'pattern' in `patterns.json`.
 - Set the key 'scale' to 100.
 - If you want, you can use the placeholders {x_size} and {y_size}, and even{2*x_size} in the pattern.

+This is the prompt for the LLM to scale the y axis with the param
+> "My program designs patterns using SVG.
+Here I have the SVG path code I designed.
+But I want to program it so that the height of the SVG line can be scaled.
+> Therefore, I want to insert a variable called {y_size} that corresponds to the maximum height mentioned in the entire path, and I want the Y-axis values to be expressed as a percentage of that {y_size}, for example {0.56*y_size}.
+> So:
+> 1) Identify the Y coordinates values
+> 2) Extract the highest value of these coordinates, which will correspond to {y_size}
+> 3) Rewrite the path, and for each Y coordinate, replace it with its value relative to {y_size}"

-## TO ADD A MORE CUSTOMIZED NEW PATTERN (several masks with transparencias)
+## TO ADD A MORE CUSTOMIZED NEW PATTERN (several masks with transparencies)

-- For more control on the pattern, you can create your own SVG with more complex mask paths, including more than one.
+- For more control on the pattern, you can create your own SVG with complex mask paths, including more than one.
-- See the example of the duomask-slope-1.
+- See the example of the duomask-polygon-1.
-- In this case the SVG is created totally in the PHP, so we can add more than one path.
+- In this case the SVG is created entirely in PHP, so you can add more than one path.
 - Create a new key in `patterns.json`, and set the key 'type' to 'custom'.
-- Create a new class in inc/svg-generators/custom-patterns/
+- Create a new class in inc/svg-generators/custom-patterns/ that extends `SVG_Generator`
-- Reference this new class in `inc/svg-generators/class-svg-generator-factory.php`.
-- Overwrite the method generate_svg, and return the svg code.
+- Override the `generate_svg` method in your class to return the custom SVG code.
-- follow inc/svg-generators/custom-patterns/class-duomask-slope-1.php as an example.
+- Follow inc/svg-generators/custom-patterns/class-duomask-polygon-1.php as an example.

 DEVELOPMENT
 ===